cloud-gov/cg-site/_kbarticles/2024-11-26-migrating-opensearch.md

 !['Screenshot of dialog box titled "Dashboards"']({{site.baseurl}}/assets/images/content/opensearch_choose_dashboard.png)

-## Migrating to OpenSearch
+## Migrating Kibana customizations to OpenSearch

 All of the application and CloudFoundry logs that have been available in Kibana will be available to you in OpenSearch.
 You needn't take any action to ensure that.
-You will need to migrate custom dashboards and saved searches, by exporting them from Kibana and importing them into OpenSearch.
+You will need to migrate custom dashboards and saved searches by exporting them from Kibana and importing them into OpenSearch.

 **Export Saved Objects from Kibana**